konradszulc/Musical_Journey_Search_JS_Project_2/README.md

 ### Demo video and Git portfolio (5 points)

--Video Structure and Clarity:

--Evidence in Video:
+-Video Structure and Clarity: Explains the problem, which API is used, and solution but Video is 1 min extra long at 6 mins and does not have webcam (1pt)

+-Evidence in Video: Shows App in use Live, the flow of the app and outcomes, and shows interesting aspect of Code (1pt)

 -Git Portfolio Quality: Repo is clean, .gitignore is in place, no secrets or API's, no commits story due to working locally (.5pts)

 -Links and Access: Links fully operational and Given to proper areas (1pt)

-points:
+points: 3.5/5

 ### Total Points

-Points: /35
+Points: 30/35

+I am quite happy with this total points, because I am quite proud of the work I put in, to create and understand some interesting new concepts, and develop an app with some practically and interesting usage.

 ## Reflection